Sternzeit Stories

 Not a loud starting gun—but a very deliberate decision.

 You source your beans exclusively from countries where LGBTQ+ rights are respected.
-What does this deliberate restriction actually mean for your work—and for the taste in the cup?
+What does this deliberate restriction mean, specifically, for your work—and for the flavor in the cup?

-Our decision affects everything—from the selection to the taste in the cup.
+Our decision affects everything—from the selection to the flavor in the cup.

 We carefully select our countries of origin.
-This gives us a clear framework: focused, streamlined, and with a distinct character.
-Yet within this framework, we don’t find limitations, but rather diversity.
+This gives us a clear framework: focused, minimalist, and with character.
+Within this framework, however, there are no limitations—only diversity.
 Different regions, processing methods, and profiles—deliberately exclusive rather than chosen at random.

-While many roasteries define themselves based on specific criteria, we look at the bigger picture: the context in which coffee is produced and whether it’s a good fit for us.
+While many roasteries define themselves based on individual criteria, we look at the big picture: the context in which coffee is produced and whether it’s a good fit for us.

-This clarity is transforming the way we work.
-It forces us to look more closely, make more informed decisions, and ensure that quality is not left to chance.
+This clarity is transforming our work.
+It forces us to look more closely, make more conscious decisions, and not leave quality to chance.

-And that’s exactly what you taste in the cup: coffees with a distinct profile, their own unique character, and a selection that comes together harmoniously.
+And that's exactly what you taste in the cup: coffees with a distinct profile, their own character, and a selection that is harmonious as a whole.

-When someone walks into your space for the first time: What feeling do you want to evoke—and how did you design the interior to achieve that?
+When someone walks into your space for the first time, what feeling do you want them to experience—and how did you design the interior to achieve that?

 When someone enters our space, they should immediately get a sense of quality—quality you can see before you taste it.

 Our guests often arrive with very different expectations—precisely because we’re located in an industrial park.
 That made it all the more important for us to create a space that surprises.
-Clean, calm, and sophisticated—yet vibrant at the same time.
+Clean, calm, and high-quality—but lively at the same time.

 Our packaging deliberately incorporates color and movement.
-The furniture picks up on this dynamic, but in a more subdued, minimalist form.
-The result is an interplay that is not loud, but certainly noticeable.
+The furniture picks up on this dynamism, but in a calmer, more understated way.
+The result is an interplay that isn’t loud, but is certainly noticeable.

 At the same time, it was important to us to showcase the craftsmanship.
-From the sales area, you can look right into the production area.
-You sit on high-quality furniture, sample different coffees, and discover just how diverse coffee can be.
+From the sales area, you can look directly into the production area.
+You sit on high-quality furniture, sample different coffees, and experience just how diverse coffee can be.

-Many people think of coffee as a quick fix for everyday life.
+Many people think of coffee as a quick pick-me-up in everyday life.
 We want to show that it can be so much more: a moment, a space, an experience.

-And that is exactly what begins for us the moment you step into the room.
+And that's exactly what begins for us the moment you step into the room.

 You went for two Retrostar Chairs in the Bauhaus 1922 Edition and a Retrostar Sofa in Dark Grey.
 What was it about this specific combination that won you over?